Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Conclusion

 We studied optomechanical sideband cooling of a one-dimensional mechanical oscillator and showed that the deviation between the thermal occupation number we defined and the standard phonon number is most pronounced in the regime of ultrastrong coupling, i.e., where the optomechanical coupling rate is comparable to the bare mechanical resonance frequency, or when the oscillator's resonance frequency is strongly renormalized.
 However, since average phonon numbers in experiments are sometimes reported to the percent level accuracy, even small deviations between the two occupation numbers are noteworthy.
 We also derived an exact analytical expression for the minimal thermal occupation number achievable with sideband cooling for arbitrary coupling strength.

-We have also argued that for higher-dimensional oscillators in Gaussian states, quantum state purity should be used to quantify the quantum character of the state rather than average phonon numbers along arbitrary directions.
+We have also argued that for higher-dimensional oscillators in Gaussian states, the use of quantum state purity to quantify the quantum character of the state is preferable to average phonon numbers along arbitrary directions.
 For Gaussian states, the purity is inversely proportional to the square root of the determinant of the covariance matrix and thus directly accessible through measurements of quadratic expectation values of positions and momenta.
 We considered sideband cooling in cavity optomechanics with two-dimensional mechanical oscillators, relevant to experiments with levitated nanoparticles, and derived an exact analytical expression for the maximal purity achievable in this setup.
+Finally, we note that an alternative quantifier of mixedness could be von Neumann entropy, which may provide a richer characterization scheme in the two-dimensional case as it then also depends on a second invariant of the covariance matrix in addition to the determinant \cite{Serafini2004JPhysB}.